 It’s hard to walk around an area like the Fez medina without being hassled by people trying to get you into various stores or restaurants, or offering to be your tour guide.
 It can be a little disconcerting and can lead to harassment, pickpockets, and various scams.
 Morocco, in particular, requires you to be a diligent traveller, especially if travelling alone.
 There’s no need to be fearful, just be sensible and alert.
 Here are some tips for staying safe on the streets of Morocco.

-- Don’t walk alone at night in the medinas, where tourists are targeted for petty crime
+- Don’t walk alone at night in the medinas, where tourists are targeted for petty crime, travel by car or taxi.

 - Dress conservatively as Morocco is a Muslim country, and revealing clothing is considered inappropriate.
 Arms, shoulders and legs should be covered at all times in public.